16 Faculty Begin Tenure-Track, Three-Year Appointments

 Six faculty members begin tenure-track appointments across the disciplines this academic year, and 10 others embark upon three-year appointments.

 Receiving tenure-track appointments:

 Assistant Professor of Music James Blasina, who began teaching at Swarthmore in 2015, moves into a tenure-track appointment.
 His teaching and research interests include chant and liturgy, gender studies, the Middle Ages, boy bands, musical theater, and popular music in the former Yugoslavia.
 Blasina taught as a fellow at Harvard University and as a lecturer at the College of the Holy Cross.
-He serves on the board of directors of the Gregorian Institute of Canada.
 In addition to his scholarly interests, he is a pianist, choral singer, and director.

 Assistant Professor of Computer Science Vasanta Chaganti is interested in building resilient and secure network systems of the future.
 Her research focuses on three broad themes: design and evaluation of next-generation network architectures; device and content mobility in the internet; and performance modeling and data analysis of large-scale networks.
 She participated in analysis of a massive open-source dataset of wireless measurements of body area networks with applications to mobile health.
 Her research is guided by real-world problems to inform new paradigms in the design and implementation of network systems.